African Leadership Failure: The Notorious cases of Gowon, Obasanjo and Babangida of Nigeria

 by Chin Ce

-IT is inconceivable the indignity Nigerian people are made to suffer every day by having to listen to the utterances of petty tyrants like Gowon, Obasanjo, and Babangida.
+IT’s inconceivable the indignity Nigerian people are made to suffer daily by having to endure the regular utterances of their failed leaders, notorious examples being Messers Gowon, Obasanjo, and Babangida.

-Yet if these ombudsmen hadn’t squandered, in their own times, the opportunities for national peace, and eliminated progressive voices that sought to hold them to different account, Nigeria and, indeed, Africa would not have been the mess it is today.
+These elements of fractured leadership never tire of every gale of chance to proclaim in their fraudulence, nonetheless, how their fascist (mis)governance was as God had willed it to happen to their country.
+Yet if these self styled political ombudsmen nowadays hadn’t squandered in their times the opportunities for peace, growth and transformation, choosing rather to eliminate progressive voices that sought to hold them to different account, Nigeria and, indeed, Africa would not have been in the mess it is today.

 But not so for Obasanjo.